TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 33/Numbers 33.14.md

 ---

-And they journeyed from Alush, and encamped in Rephidim, where was no water for the people to drink.
+They traveled from Alush, and encamped in Rephidim, where there was no water for the people to drink.